 Conversely, you might choose to contrast styles, materials, colours and shapes against each other to match not the overall home, but the individual rooms.
 It will depend very much on your individual style and personality.
 If you have different styles of door already installed throughout your home then you might be more willing to experiment.
 The choice really is up to you, but we would always recommend at least an element of consistency.

-Below we’ve included a list of the most common door handle (and doorknob) building materials for your consideration:
+Below we’ve included a list of the most common door handle (and doorknob) building materials for you to consider:

 - Chrome door handles – chrome is a classic and elegant solution; ideal for both modern and traditional homes.

 - Stainless steel door handles – similar to chrome but not quite as shiny (meaning its better at hiding fingerprints).

 - Glass door handles – ideal if you want to make a statement.